v1RnT/v1RnT/README.md

 ### About Me

-Working, Studying at UZHNU in Ukraine.
-Learning Svelte.
+Working at T-Teck.
+Studying at UZHNU in Ukraine.
+Learning Svelte and improving in Front-end.

 ##